Hacktivist (band): History

 Following the release of the single "Buszy" on 17 January 2016, their debut studio album Outside the Box was released on 4 March 2016.

 On the 20 January 2017, it was announced that Hacktivist and Ben Marvin were parting ways due to Ben's family commitments, and rapper/vocalist Jot Maxi was brought in as the new co-vocalist.
 In May, the band released '2 Rotten', a heavier remix of 'Rotten' from Outside the Box, with Jot Maxi taking more of a leading role than he had in the original.

 On the 28th of March 2018, it was announced that Hacktivist and Timfy James had parted ways.
 Following on from this, the band recruited James Hewitt (of bands 'Invocation' and 'Exist Immortal') as their new guitarist and producer with an official announcement made on the 19 January 2019.
 Hewitt had been playing live and writing new material with the band since June 2018.
 As a result, Josh Gurner would provide clean vocals following Timfy James' departure.

 The band embarked on a headline UK tour in Jan/Feb 2019 and went on to release the single 'Reprogram' with accompanying video on the 10th of April 2019.
 In 2021, the band released a song titled "Planet Zero" with an accompanying music video from their upcoming album Hyperdialect.

+On June 27, 2023, the band announced that co-lead vocalist Jot Maxi would be stepping down from his role in the band.
+Two days later on June 29, the band announced that former Borders vocalist Jordan 'JJ' Olifent would be joining the band as the new co-lead vocalist, alongside a new single titled 'Rep the H'.
+The band debuted Olifent live later that day at the final edition of UK Tech-Fest at the Newark Showground.

+On March 23, 2025, the band announced that drummer Richard Hawking, guitarist James Hewitt and bassist Josh Gurner would not be continuing with the band, although James has continued providing songwriting, production and mixing services for the band.

+On 28th March 2025 Hacktivist announced their new guitarist Alex Hek (former October Ends) and drummer Ste Cole.
+The band announced this with their new single 'Bones'.